piotr147/BricksAppFunction/README.md

 # Bricks App Functions

 Project used for monitoring prices of Lego sets.
-User can subscribe set and gets notified when lowest price changes.
+User can subscribe a set and gets notified when lowest price changes.

 ## Technologies
 * .Net Core